SuhasBk/InputValidation/PhoneBook_Starter_Java_SpringBoot/README.md

 `docker run -p 8080:8080 sxk7070_project:prod`

-Now, the application will be up and running on the port - `8080`.
-You can also change the port from 8080 to a desired port as follows:
+Now, the application will be up and running in your local machine on the port - `8080`.

-`docker run -p <YOUR_PORT>:8080 sxk7070_project:prod`

-NOTE: Please make sure that you are only changing the DESTINATION port and not the SOURCE port.

 ### Running the unit tests